-Rhode Island State Quarters were released on May 21, 2001 as the thirteenth coin in the State Quarter series.
+Rhode Island State Quarters (Buy on eBay) were released on May 21, 2001 as the thirteenth coin in the State Quarter series.
 Rhode Island’s original Statehood date was May 29, 1790.

 The reverse design features a sailboat on the open sea.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “The Ocean State.”
 The coin’s reverse was designed by Daniel Carr and engraved by Thomas D. Rodgers.